 Modern Jewish cooking goes far beyond pastrami on rye and kugel.
-In her new book, The Seasonal Jewish Kitchen, Amelia Saltsman uses her Eastern European and Middle Eastern heritage, and farm-to-table background, to put innovative twists on classic recipes, with an emphasis on seasonal flavors.
+In her book, The Seasonal Jewish Kitchen, Amelia Saltsman uses her Eastern European and Middle Eastern heritage, and farm-to-table background, to put innovative twists on classic recipes, with an emphasis on seasonal flavors.
 Here are three to try just in time for Hanukkah!

 2 pounds starchy potatoes, peeled